 How Long Does Planning Permission Last?

-Avoid buying a plot with planning permission that is about to expire — consent will expire before you have chance to get started.
+With that in mind, avoid buying a plot with planning permission that is about to expire — consent will expire before you have chance to get started and you may pay over the odds.
 This is especially relevant on consents that were hard fought or where planning policy may have changed.
-Securing new permission may not always be possible.

-If your project involves the creation of a new dwelling (by either building from scratch or subdividing an existing home), then planning permission is normally required.
+Asking yourself 'Do I Need Planning Permission?'
+If your project involves the creation of a new dwelling (either a self build or subdividing an existing home), then planning permission is normally required.

-Larger outbuildings or extensions, or builds/improvements in Designated Areas or involving listed buildings, are also likely to require planning permission.
+Larger outbuildings or building an extension, or builds/improvements in designated areas or involving listed buildings, are also likely to require planning permission.

 How Long Does it Take to Get Planning Permission?